alexandreprl/amak/README.md

 # Quick start (with IntelliJ IDEA)#

-In this quick start example, we will do the first steps aiming at creating an adaptive multi-agent system to solve the [philosopher's dinner problem](https://en.wikipedia.org/wiki/Dining_philosophers_problem).
+In this quick start example, we will do the first steps aiming at creating an adaptive multi-agent system.

 ## Create the gradle project ##